tier4/caret_doc/docs/visualization/callback/callback_scheduling_visualization.md

 # Callback Scheduling Visualization

-To investigate the node behavior, it is needed to visualize the callback behavior in the node.
+To investigate the node behavior, CARET provides visualization for callback scheduling in the node.
 The function `callback_sched()` visualizes the callback scheduling of targets such as a Node, Executor, and Callbackgroup.

 ```python